silencesys/lindat-tei/src/guidelines/language-codes.md

-# Language codes
+# Language abbreviations

-This list contains commonly used languages and **ISO-639-B** abbreviations that are assigned to them.
+This list contains commonly used languages and their **ISO-639-3/B** abbreviations.

 | ISO language name | ISO code | Note |
 |:-|:-:|:- |